 6 min read · Hardie

-Why roof-to-siding transitions matter
+Why roof-to-siding transitions concentrate water

-Kick-out flashing — the most critical piece
+Kick-out flashing: the single most critical piece

 Step flashing along the roof-to-siding line